 Thus, there is a big difference between a full frame camera compared with the latest iPhone.
 It is why a comparison only barely exists when viewing on a smartphone.
 And, we have seen half of the time people are consuming media on very large high-definition desktop monitors where image quality is more easily determined.

 A DSLR or mirrorless camera accommodate more pixels and better pixels.
 Their manufacturers can make each one of those pixels vastly superior.
 Smartphone manufacturers can keep cramming more pixels into a camera phone by making them smaller.
 But the smaller they are the more inferior they are, and they are already limited by design.

 The Selfie Self-Destruct Scenario

 Getting a professional headshot done demonstrates self-confidence, a desirable trait employers seek.
 Also, you only get one chance at a first impression and it can do damage if it’s not good – your headshot is often the first impression for an online profile.
 Other reasons can be listed but, the point is clear.
 Be sure to avoid the Selfie Self-Destruct Scenario.

 Finding a Professional Headshot Photographer

-So, perhaps you’ve decided to avoid the Selfie Self-Destruct Scenario.
-You’ll then need to find a professional headshot photographer.
+So, perhaps you have decided to avoid the Selfie Self-Destruct Scenario.
+You will then need to find a professional headshot photographer.
+This can be difficult, particularly in cities like Los Angeles and other large metro areas.
 You’ll want to make a short list, and this will likely begin by checking out reviews online and photographer portfolios on their websites.